Prague Experience logoPrague tourist information & travel guide logo

 -Café Mozart

-The Jewish Museum in Prague is a collection of the most significant historical monuments in the Jewish Quarter.
-It is also the best preserved complex of Jewish monuments in Europe.
+The Jewish Town monuments form the most significant historical sights in the Jewish Quarter, and are the best preserved complex of Jewish monuments in Europe.

 Maisel Synagogue

-Founded in 1592, Maisel Synagogue exhibits a cross-section of the history of the Jews in Bohemia, from the early Jewish communities of the 10th century through to their emancipation in the 18th century.
+Founded in 1592, Maisel Synagogue exhibits a cross-section of the history of Jews in the Bohemian Lands, from the early Jewish communities of the 10th century through to their emancipation in the 18th century.

 Spanish Synagogue

 The Spanish Synagogue is often described as the most beautiful synagogue in Europe.
 The exhibition inside follows on chronologically from the displays at Maisel Synagogue.
-It details the history of the Czech and Moravian Jews from the 18th century to the present day.
+It details the history of Jews in the Bohemian Lands in the 19th and 20th centuries (a momentous period for Jews in Prague).

 Pinkas Synagogue